byuoitav/touchpanel-ui-microservice/README.md

 # touchpanel-ui-microservice
 [![Apache 2 License](https://img.shields.io/hexpm/l/plug.svg)](https://raw.githubusercontent.com/byuoitav/touchpanel-ui-microservice/master/LICENSE)

 A microservice for the touchpanel UI containing both Blueberry and Cherry.
+Blueberry and Cherry are the interfaces written in Angular.
 Provides room control for AV devices and camera control through a touch screen display on a raspberry pi.
 ## Endpoints
 ### Status
 * <mark>GET</mark> `/status`